 Regarding CPD, our legislation says that we can"...establish the standards to be met in relation to ...
-CPD" (Order 2001, Section 19.4); and, "...grant the application for renewal if the applicant satisfies the Education and Training Committee that he has met any prescribed requirements for CPD within the prescribed time" (Order 2001, Section 10.2(b)).
+CPD" (2001 Order, Article 19(4)); and, "...grant the application for renewal if the applicant satisfies the Education and Training Committee that he has met any prescribed requirements for CPD within the prescribed time" (2001 Order, Article 10(2)(b)).

 This means that we can set standards for CPD, and we can link these standards to renewing registration.
-We can also refuse to renew someone's registration if they have not met our CPD standards (although there is also a right to appeal).
+We can also refuse to renew someone's registration if they have not met our CPD standards (although there is a right to appeal).